EIC-EA/EIC-community-D8/lib/themes/eic_community/README.md

 # EIC community Theme
 The EIC community theme exposes the ECL twig components using [Storybook](https://storybook.js.org/), allowing them to be used seamlessly within Drupal & Storybook.

-In order to build the theme correclty you should install the required packages with [npm](https://npmjs.com)
+In order to build the theme correctly you should install the required packages with [npm](https://npmjs.com):

 ```shell
 $ npm install
 ```

 ## 2 | Preparing Drupal Theme & Styleguide assets
-The assets need to be prepared in order to display the theme correctly and can be started by running:
+The assets should be prepared in order to display the theme correctly and can be started by running:

 ```shell
 $ npm run build